grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### max_open_conn

 The maximum number of open connections to the database.
+For MYSQL, configure this setting on both Grafana and the database.
+For more information, refer to [`sysvar_max_connections`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_connections).

 ### conn_max_lifetime

 Sets the maximum amount of time a connection may be reused.
 The default is 14400 (which means 14400 seconds or 4 hours).
 For MySQL, this setting should be shorter than the [`wait_timeout`](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_wait_timeout) variable.

+### migration_locking

+Set to `false` to disable database locking during the migrations.
+Default is true.

 ### locking_attempt_timeout_sec

-For "mysql", if the `migrationLocking` feature toggle is set, specify the time (in seconds) to wait before failing to lock the database for the migrations.
+For "mysql" and "postgres" only.
+Specify the time (in seconds) to wait before failing to lock the database for the migrations.
 Default is 0.

 ### log_queries